The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 All factory farms were closed at the beginning of our clean-up, since large scale animal farming had been the sources of pandemics and were one of the main contributors to the contamination of our waters, to say nothing about deforestation.

-We only slowly re-established small farms when we began the second tour of our planet, a tour designed to reintroduce ourselves to the planet and to decide where we would settle, now that our main work was done.
+We only slowly re-established small farms when we began the second tour of our planet, a tour designed to reintroduce ourselves to the planet and to decide where each of us would settle, now that our main work was done.

-Over a decade had passed since we had last been in the first region in the south and what we saw filled our minds and hearts with pride and joy: Nature had exploded with a biodiversity none of us had ever seen.
+Over a decade had passed since we had last been in the first region in the south and what those of us saw when we returned filled our minds and hearts with pride and joy: Nature had exploded with a biodiversity none of us had ever seen.
 We were in awe and after some weeks of exploration, we began to gently integrate into the space, started to work in the workshops, shops, restaurants, gardens, theatres, in the small factories and the artist studios which had been waiting for us.
 It was then that we began to reintroduce some small scale farming and diverse plant farming.

 A lot more has changed in our lives, on our planet, but I will only mention a few more things.

 The news cycle is much reduced.
 We know our planet, our planet’s people and mostly we gather once a week to hear or read what has been happening elsewhere.
-This had given us a lot more time for our lives, it reduces stress, and it has given us something to come together for on a weekly basis.
+This gives us a lot more time for our lives, it reduces stress, and it gives us something to come together for on a weekly basis.
 Mind you, we also meet for harvests and to tend to our gardens, to hunt, to dance and sing, to study and to develop new ideas.

-Most of us have come to like each other’s company.
-Some of us still enjoy times of solitude, and our extensive wild stretches of nature offer many tracks and hideaways for those of a more solitary disposition.
-Tracks are usually raised above the ground, sometimes as high as the canopy, to leave the ground to nature and to make sure that the natural movements of seeds and wildlife are not disrupted (too much).
+Many of us have come to like each other’s company.
+Others still enjoy times of solitude, and our extensive wild stretches of nature offer many tracks and hideaways for those of a more solitary disposition.
+Tracks are usually raised above the ground, sometimes as high as the canopy, to leave the ground to nature and to make sure that the natural movements of seeds and wildlife are not disrupted too much.

 But sometimes you miss the stink of the old cities’ crowds, or the race in your favourite car along the coastal highway, or the crammed underground trains of the old days, the slaughterhouses, the gigafactories, drug heists, mega prisons, scorching temperatures in cities and a lot more – that’s where the VR domes come in.
 You can use them for a ride in your favourite car along your favourite route, or you return to the old sounds, feels and smells of your native city.
 And strangely, many of us love the taste of the old – but after some hours of now otherworldly fun, I haven’t heard of anyone, yet, who wasn’t glad to step back into our present world.